Pseudomonas putida: Genomics

 The protein count and GC content of the (63) genomes that belong to the P. putida wider evolutionary group (as defined by a phylogenomic analysis of 494 complete genomes from the entire Pseudomonas genus) ranges between 3748–6780 (average: 5197) and between 58.7–64.4% (average: 62.3%), respectively.
 The core proteome of the analyzed 63 genomes (of the P. putida group) comprised 1724 proteins, of which only 1 core protein was specific for this group, meaning that it was absent in all other analyzed Pseudomonads.

+Repair and avoidance of DNA damage

+The P. putida genome specifies enzymes that repair oxidative DNA damages (oxidized guanine) during the stationary phase of growth thus avoiding mutagenesis.
+Enzymes that participate in the removal of oxidized guanine in carbon-starved P. putida DNA include MutY glycosylase and MutM glycosylase.
+P. putida also specifies the enzyme MutT, a pyrophosphohydrolase that converts 8-oxodGTP to 8-oxodGMP in order to prevent 8-oxodGTP from being used as a substrate by the replicative DNA polymerase.

 Uses

 Bioremediation

 The diverse metabolism of wild-type strains of P. putida may be exploited for bioremediation; for example, it has been shown in the laboratory to function as a soil inoculant to remedy naphthalene-contaminated soils.

 Pseudomonas putida is capable of converting styrene oil into the biodegradable plastic PHA.
 This may be of use in the effective recycling of polystyrene foam, otherwise thought to be not biodegradable.